-If you are an employee and you receive wages subject to U.S. income tax withholding, file Form 1040NR by the 15th day of the 4th month after your tax year ends.
-If your tax year is the 1994 calendar year, your return is due April 17, 1995, because April 15, 1995, falls on a Saturday.
+If you are an employee and you receive wages subject to U.S. income tax withholding, file by the 15th day of the 4th month after your tax year ends.
+If you file for the 1995 calendar year, your return is due April 15, 1996.
 (If you have not previously established a tax year other than the calendar year, you must use the calendar year as your tax year.)

-If you did not receive wages subject to U.S. income tax withholding, Form 1040NR is due by the 15th day of the 6th month after your tax year ends.
-For the 1994 calendar year, file your return by June 15, 1995.
+If you did not receive wages subject to U.S. income tax withholding, you must file by the 15th day of the 6th month after your tax year ends.
+For the 1995 calendar year, file your return by June 17, 1996 (June 15 falls on a Saturday).

-Form 1040NR must be sent to the Internal Revenue Service Center, Philadelphia, PA 19255, U.S.A.
+Form 1040NR-EZ and Form 1040NR must be sent to the Internal Revenue Service Center, Philadelphia, PA 19255, U.S.A.

 When to file for deductions and credits.
-To get the benefit of deductions or certain credits, you must timely file a true and accurate Form 1040NR.
-For information on what is considered timely for this purpose, see chapter 7 in Publication 519.
+To get the benefit of deductions or certain credits, you must timely file a true and accurate return.
+For information on what is considered timely for this purpose, see Chapter 7 in Publication 519.

 Penalties.
-The law provides penalties (in addition to the tax) for filing your tax return late and for late payment of any tax due.
+The law provides penalties for filing your tax return late and for late payment of any tax due.
 However, a penalty will not be charged if you can show that you had reasonable cause for filing your return or paying any tax after the due date.